 We’ve also locked our NZD into USD now, which means that if the NZD goes up, we lose out.

 And finally, you either need to spend all of that USD overseas or risk losing even more value in transferring back to NZD.

 Note that this is definitely the absolute best case for both Visa and Mastercard rates.
 Just remember that we are showing the maximum loss above.
-There are currently no cards that I am aware of in the NZ market that do not charge currency exchange fees – you’ll generally have a padding of up to 2.5% by using a credit card, or Qantas Cash without a locked in rate – noting however that this is still a saving, with a significant amount of added payment flexibility.
+There is only one card on the NZ market with no currency exchange fees – for most, you’ll generally have a padding of up to 2.5% by using a credit card, or Qantas Cash without a locked in rate – noting however that this is still a saving, with a significant amount of added payment flexibility.